 But, as the settlers learned about plants and animals native to the area, as well as hunting and fishing techniques, from their Indigenous friends, they added fish, corn, potatoes and squash.
 Pork, mutton, chicken and venison became popular meat dishes as well.

-We invite you to pull up a chair for a delicious feast at Place Fort La Tour!
+We invite you to pull up a chair for one of our Lunch & Learns for a delicious feast at Place Fort La Tour!